 Start Your Goal With a Wish

 I emphasized that these were wishes that they thought of themselves, not what other people might want them to do.
 You can see below Little Fish only had two wishes.
 When I encouraged him to write more, he said that was all he wanted to work on.
 I actually think this is great to be really focused on just a couple goals.
 I could personally learn from him!

 Turn the Wish into a Goal

 After writing down our wishes, it was time in our goal setting process to pick up to three wishes to turn into goals.
 We went through three questions to help us decide which wishes would make appropriate goals:

 1) Do you have the skills and knowledge to make this wish happen?
-The more skills and knowledge one already has, the more successful one will be at meeting her goal.
-If there are some skills or knowledge that need development then that should be the first step to achieving the goal.
+The more skills and knowledge one already has, the more successful one will be at meeting the goal.
+If there are some skills or knowledge that need development, then that should be the first step to achieving the goal.